Chemical Engineering Program Overview

 The Chemical Engineering Program at The University of Iowa produces graduates with a strong foundation of scientific and technical knowledge and who are equipped with problem solving, teamwork, and communication skills that will serve them throughout their careers consistent with the following Educational Objectives:

-- To produce graduates who assume professional leadership roles.
+- Assume professional leadership roles.

-The following methods and strategies are used in the Chemical Engineering undergraduate program to achieve these Program Educational Objectives:
+The following methods and strategies are used in the Chemical Engineering undergraduate program to achieve these program educational objectives:

 - Foster a personalized, supportive environment for all students by taking advantage of the unique combination of a small college atmosphere in a major research university;

 - Enrich the undergraduate experience through cultural diversity and international opportunities or experiential learning;

 - Provide a solid foundation and understanding of the fundamental principles of mathematics, science, and engineering;

 - Provide students with experience in learning and applying tools (e.g., computer skills) to solve theoretical and open-ended chemical engineering problems;